Bhatte/Quality-QR-Portal/DEPLOY.md

-# QR Portal – Deploy Runbook (Single SQLite Database)
+# QR Portal – Azure Deployment Guide

-This runbook describes how to provision Azure resources, configure the app, package source, and deploy via Zip Deploy to Azure App Service.
-The application now uses a single SQLite database for both metadata and file storage, eliminating the need for Azure Blob Storage.
+This guide provides step-by-step instructions for deploying the QR Portal to Azure App Service with Passport.js + Azure AD authentication.
+The application uses a single SQLite database for both metadata and file storage, with session-based authentication replacing Azure Easy Auth.

 ## 1) Prerequisites